jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 You need a sufficiently large model to be able to learn from all this data, which is why GPT-3 is **175 billion parameters** and probably cost between [$1m-10m in compute cost to train](https://twitter.com/eturner303/status/1266264358771757057).[^modelsize]

 This self-supervised training step is called **pre-training**, since we can reuse the "pre-trained" models weights to further train the model on downstream tasks, such as classifying if a tweet is toxic or not.
+Pre-trained models are also sometimes called **foundation models**.

 Training the model on downstream tasks is called **fine-tuning**, since the model weights have already been pre-trained to understand language, it's just being fine-tuned to the specific task at hand.

 The "pre-training on a general task + fine-tuning on a specific task" strategy is called [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning).

+Most state-of-the-art large language models also go through an additional [**instruction fine-tuning**](https://arxiv.org/abs/2203.02155) step after being pre-trained.
+In this step, the model is shown thousands of prompt + completion pairs that were **human labeled**.
+Why?
+While language modeling on Wikipedia pages makes the model good at continuing sentences, but it doesn't make it particularly good at following instructions, or having a conversation, or summarizing a document (all the things we would like a GPT to do).
+Fine-tuning them on human labelled instruction + completion pairs is a way to teach the model how it can be more useful, and make them easier to interact with.

 ### Prompting
-In principle, the original [GPT](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) was just about the benefits of pre-training a transformer model for transfer learning, similar to [BERT](https://arxiv.org/pdf/1810.04805.pdf).
+In principle, the original [GPT](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) paper was just about the benefits of pre-training a transformer model for transfer learning, similar to [BERT](https://arxiv.org/pdf/1810.04805.pdf).
+That is, pre-training a 117M GPT and then fine-tuning it on a labelled dataset achieved state-of-the-art performance compared to just training it on the labelled dataset directly.

-It wasn't until the [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) and [GPT-3](https://arxiv.org/abs/2005.14165) papers that we realized a pre-trained GPT model by itself was capable of performing any task by just prompting it and performing autoregressive language modeling, no fine-tuning needed.
+It wasn't until the [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) and  [GPT-3](https://arxiv.org/abs/2005.14165) papers that we realized a GPT model, when pre-trained on enough data with enough parameters, **by itself** was capable of performing any task by just prompting it and performing autoregressive language modeling, no fine-tuning needed.
 This is referred to as **in-context learning**, because the model is using just the context of the prompt to perform the task.
 In-context learning can be zero shot, one shot, or few shot:

 ![Figure 2.1 from the GPT-3 Paper](https://i.imgur.com/VKZXC0K.png)